ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/DirectionProviderObject.rst

             * - :py:attr:`~ansys.stk.core.stkobjects.DirectionProviderObject.maximum_selection_count`
               - Gets or sets the maximum number of targets to select for beam steering.
             * - :py:attr:`~ansys.stk.core.stkobjects.DirectionProviderObject.target_selection_method_type`
-              - Gets or sets the method type used to determin which targets are selected for steering.
+              - Gets or sets the method type used to determine which targets are selected for steering.
             * - :py:attr:`~ansys.stk.core.stkobjects.DirectionProviderObject.target_selection_method`
               - Gets the target selection method.